anas1453/WEATHER-APP/README.md

 # 🌦 Weather App

 A simple and interactive weather application that provides real-time weather updates for any city.
-It fetches weather data using the **Tomorrow.io API**.
+It fetches weather data using the **Open-Meteo API**.

 ## 🚀 Features